 The “Zero Waste Research” initiative is about getting the best use out of research, knowledge, and insights with the goal to extract as much value out of every research investment as possible.

-At this year’s TMRE (The Market Research Event), Christina Mickow, Associate Director of NA Portfolio Insights at Mars Wrigley, and Jennifer Greene, Account Director at Market Logic, shared how the partnership between the two companies co-created a smarter, more innovative insights management platform to underpin their journey to Zero Waste Research.
+At this 2021’s TMRE (The Market Research Event), Christina Mickow, Associate Director of NA Portfolio Insights at Mars Wrigley, and Jennifer Greene, Account Director at Market Logic, shared how the partnership between the two companies co-created a smarter, more innovative insights management platform to underpin their journey to Zero Waste Research.

 Siloed knowledge, gate keeping, and duplicative work